nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_search.md

 The following code samples are taken from the NRL Demonstrator application which has both Consumer and Provider client implementations built in.
 More information about the design solution can be found on the [NRL Demonstrator Wiki](https://github.com/nhsconnect/nrls-reference-implementation/wiki)

-First we generate a base pointer request model that includes the patients NHS Number used for the subject parameter.
+First we generate a base pointer request model that includes the patient's NHS Number used for the subject parameter.
 The NHS Number is obtained through a stub PDS Trace performed within the Demonstrator Consumer system.

 Then we call our DocumentReference service GetPointersBundle method which will build a GET command request and then start the call to the NRL API.